aaronalonsotorrens/stock-data-project/README.md

 ---

-# 📌 Current Status
+# Current Status

-The core requirements of the task are currently covered:
+The core requirements of the task are currently covered.

 ### Data Ingestion

 - Apple stock data is retrieved from Yahoo Finance.
 - Incomplete records are handled.
+- The ingestion response reports rows fetched, stored and skipped.

 ### Data Storage

 - Stock data is stored in SQLite.
 - A simple schema has been defined.
 - Duplicate ticker/date records are prevented.
+- Existing records can be updated.

 ### Display Layer

 - Stored data can be retrieved through FastAPI.
+- A small HTML frontend displays the stored Apple stock data.
+- The frontend can trigger a refresh of the stock data.
-- Swagger provides a simple interface for viewing and testing the API.
+- Swagger remains available for direct API testing.

 ### Deployment

 - The application has been containerised using Docker.
 - The Docker image builds successfully.
-- The API runs inside the container.
+- The frontend and API both run inside the container.
 - A Docker volume is used for persistent SQLite storage.

+### Testing / Automation

+- Basic automated API tests have been added using pytest.
+- Tests pass locally.
+- GitHub Actions automatically runs the tests on pushes to `main`.
+- The CI workflow has been tested successfully in a clean environment.

 ### GitHub / Documentation

 - The project is version controlled with Git.
-- The project is hosted in GitHub.
+- The project is hosted on GitHub.
+- Generated SQLite database files are excluded from source control.
+- Dependencies are pinned for reproducibility.
-- The README documents the architecture, setup, current functionality, limitations and possible improvements.
+- The README documents the architecture, setup, current functionality, limitations, issues encountered and possible improvements.

 ---